Can You Pay Bills Directly From a Savings Account?

 Regulation D also ensures that savings account deposits remain stable by limiting certain withdrawals to six transactions per month and imposing fees on excessive withdrawals.

 Once you exceed that, most banks charge you anywhere from $10 to $15 per transaction over the limit.
 Some banks’ terms and conditions even allow them to close your savings account or convert it into a checking account.

 Exceptions to the Six-Transaction Limit

 There are a few exceptions to the six-transaction limit.
 Withdrawals at an ATM or in person at a branch are not included.
 Also excluded are check withdrawals if the check is mailed to you as the depositor.

-Reg D, and its penalties for excessive withdrawals, is probably the biggest single reason paying bills or making purchases directly from a savings account is not a practical idea.
+Reg D, and its penalties for excessive withdrawals, are probably the biggest single reason why paying bills or making purchases directly from a savings account is not a practical idea.